 • A little bulky to wear under pants without it showing

 The Cho-Pat knee brace is the best general knee support if you’re not really sure what’s causing pain.
-If you want to cover all your bases on your next hike then try one of these.
-The patented design gives a maximum level of support above and below the knee.
-Tension is applied to the tendon above the knee cap to compensate for weak quads; as well as to the patellar tendon below the kneecap to keep your kneecap stabilized and offer pain relief.
+If you want to cover all your bases on your next hike, then try one of these.
+The patented design provides maximum support above and below the knee.
+Tension is applied to the tendon above the knee cap to compensate for weak quads, as well as to the patellar tendon below the kneecap to keep your kneecap stabilized and offer pain relief.

 We especially liked how the strap system offered constant support without limiting your range of motion.
-You can wear it under or over pants – however, it’s just bulky enough for you to notice if you’re wearing it under long pants.
+You can wear it under or over pants; however, it’s just bulky enough to notice if you’re wearing it under long pants.

 Shock Doctor 875 Hinged Knee Brace

-Shock Doctor Compression Knee Brace for Men &...
+Shock Doctor Knee Brace, Compression Knee Brace for Men & Women, Hinged Knee Brace...

 The Good…